 - Add seeds to muffin or bread batters

 - Choose bread and crackers with added seeds/nuts

 - Instead of croutons on salads, use nuts or seeds

 - Make a batch of trail mix to measure out portions to snack on during the week

 - Add almonds to green beans or baked fish

 Are peanuts good for diabetics?

 The fat contained in nuts and seeds is considered to be a healthier type of fat.
 Note the studies listed above regarding whether nuts can cause weight gain.

-Ways to lower the cost of nuts and seeds include buying in bulk (store extras in refrigerator or freezer), buying bags of broken nuts, buy directly from the farmer, shop around for best deals and seasonal pricing.
+Ways to lower the coat of nuts and seeds include buying in bulk (store extras in refrigerator or freezer), buying bags of broken nuts, buy directly from the farmer, shop around for the best deals and seasonal pricing.